top of page

 Takes a closer look at the role of science and medicine, including:

-- Is it true that black bodies have been used as experimental tools by medical schools and the
+- Is it true that black bodies have been used as experimental tools by medical schools and the US government?

 - How did the field of psychology view people of African descent?
-How did they create the social

-construction of race and the hierarchy of race that puts black people at the bottom of that value
+- How did the creation of the social construction and the hierarchy of race put black people at the bottom?

 Image by Tasha Jolley